xwiki-contrib/cristal/api/etc/cristal-api.api.md

     setConfig(name: string, baseURL: string, baseRestURL: string, homePage: string, serverRendering: boolean, designSystem: string, offline: boolean, editor: string): void;
     // (undocumented)
     setConfigFromObject(configObject: any): void;
-    // Warning: (ae-incompatible-release-tags) The symbol "storage" is marked as @public, but its signature references "Storage_2" which is marked as @internal
-    //
     // (undocumented)
     storage: Storage_2;
     storageRoot?: string;
 }

-// Warning: (ae-incompatible-release-tags) The symbol "WrappingStorage" is marked as @public, but its signature references "Storage_2" which is marked as @internal
-//
 // @public (undocumented)
 export interface WrappingStorage extends Storage_2 {
     // (undocumented)